|

 peers has influenced Chinese jurists so deeply that the Westlaw pattern has

+been regarded as the model for Chinese online legal services.
 Because of the deficiency in legal resources in the 1980s, this Eastlaw Myth was

 beyond the imagination of most Chinese legal professionals.
 The swift